kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 I'll zoom out a little bit so that each row fits on a single line.

-As you can can see here, we have a column that tells us which of these objects can be put inside a namespace.
+Here we have the namespaced column.
+This tells us which of these objects can be put inside a namespace.

 That's it for this video.
 See you in the next one.